enpadasi/Ontology-for-Nutritional-Studies/README.md

 We encourage the collaborative extention of ONS and to simplify the process we constantly monitor the ONS repository's [Issue tracker](https://github.com/enpadasi/Ontology-for-Nutritional-Studies/issues) for requests of new terms/classes or report errors or specific concerns related to the ontology.

-There is also avaialbe a [Wiki](https://github.com/enpadasi/Ontology-for-Nutritional-Studies/wiki) documenting synthentically but clearly how to start working on the onltolgy either on your own or via [issue tracker](https://github.com/enpadasi/Ontology-for-Nutritional-Studies/issues).
+There is also avaialbe a [Wiki](https://github.com/enpadasi/Ontology-for-Nutritional-Studies/wiki) documenting synthentically but clearly how to start working on the ontology either on your own or via [issue tracker](https://github.com/enpadasi/Ontology-for-Nutritional-Studies/issues).

-## Release notes
-- v1.2:  06 November 2020 - Addition of a set of different terms for diet and dietary pattern description.
-For details see this [Discussion](https://github.com/FoodOntology/joint-food-ontology-wg/issues/10)
-- V1.1:  04 August 2020 - Change in ONS terms IRI after joining OBOFoundry
-- V1.0:  30 April 2018 - First official version linked to Vitali et al. 2018

 ## Accessibility/Ontology browsers